File Controller

 • SoundOut1, SoundOut2: Analog (1 + 2)

-• MME: This is the standard windows audio driver.
-It allows operation of multiple audio devices at the same time.
+MME This is the standard Windows audio API.
+It allows the operation of multiple audio devices at the same time.
 Sample rates are handled by the operating system.
 Can be set to any sample rate.
-If the sample rate of the physical audio device is different, then OS takes care of the sample rate conversion.
-This mode is recommended if multiple devices are running at the same time, e.g. measuring with an USB microphone while playing back generator signals with an internal sound card.
+If the sample rate of the physical audio device is different, then the OS takes care of the sample rate conversion.
+This mode is recommended if multiple devices are running at the same time, e.g measuring with a USB microphone while playing back generator signals with an internal sound card.
 For MME, it’s required to select input and output devices separately, and all selected input and output devices support a maximum of 2 channels.

-• ASIO: This driver is used with multi-channel sound cards.
+ASIO™ This API is used with multi-channel sound cards.
 It enables low latencies and ensures that all input and output channels are in sync.
 Depending on the latency requirements of the audio signal processing provided by a loaded plugin (future feature) the block length can be reduced down to 64 samples.
 The RTA sample rate setting has to be equal to the audio device driver sample rate.
-It’s not required to select separate input and output devices for ASIO.
+It’s not required to select separate input and output devices for ASIO™.

-The setting for sample rate does not change the actual setting in the sound card driver.
+– The setting for the sample rate does not change the actual setting in the sound card driver.
 The alignment of the sample rate setting has to be ensured by the user.

 During sound card configuration, channel streams should be automatically assigned with available input and output devices if the user has not already assigned any sound input or output devices to RTA Channel streams.